ysodiqakanni/WexTran/README.md

 The API will be available at `http://localhost:8080` and Swagger UI at `http://localhost:8080/swagger`.

-> **Note:** Ensure database migrations have been applied to the remote SQL Server before starting the container — see [Applying Migrations](#applying-migrations) below.
+> **Note:** Ensure database migrations have been applied to the remote SQL Server before starting the container.
+See [Applying Migrations](#applying-migrations) below.

 To stop the container: